 I read a lot of my mom’s cookbooks, experimented a lot in the kitchen and learned way, way more.
 Most of all, I kept at it until I got it right.
 And whether I succeeded or failed, my family ate whatever I made for them.

-And no, your chili doesn’t have to be super spicy.
+- Turn up the heat: … or not!
+Your chili doesn’t have to be super spicy.
 You can easily control the heat by adding as much or as little spice as you want.
-This recipe is based on my Campfire Dutch Oven Chili and produces about medium-level heat, in terms of spiciness, which again you can increase or decrease however you like.
+This recipe makes a chili of medium-level heat.

 Ingredients needed